Wirecard scandal puts spotlight on German company regulation

 BaFin has come under scrutiny in part for its decision in February 2018 to prevent traders from betting against the company’s stock.
 BaFin imposed the ban after the shares plunged on reports by the Financial Times that raised questions about the company’s accounting, including reports of backdated sales contracts that inflated revenue to meeting financial targets.
 BaFin said the short sales ban was to protect market integrity and investors, not the company.

-In trying to explain what went wrong at the regulator, Troncar and others have pointed to BaFin’s limited range of authority.
+In trying to explain what went wrong at the regulator, Toncar and others have pointed to BaFin’s limited range of authority.
 As a financial regulator, it was responsible for Wirecard Bank AG, the German banking arm of Wirecard, not the company as a whole.

 Thorsten Sellhorn, professor at Ludwig Maximilian University of Munich, said that Germany’s accounting watchdog, the Financial Reporting Enforcement Panel, was the first line of defense, not BaFin.
 Sellhorn, who is president of the European Accounting Association, said it was “too early to point out the culprits” before criminal investigations are resolved.